-The state of the s In the Year of Our L Lord Two Thousand and Twenty Five AN ORDINANCE Relating to Boards and Commissions Be it ordained by t the City Council of the City of Keene, as follows: text to Section 2 deleting the stric nces of the City of Keene, as amended, are hereby further amended by adding the bolded 2-712 "Membership" of Division 5, "Bicycle/Pedestrian Path Advisory Committee" and eken text in Section 2-771 "Membership" of Division 7, "Conservation Commission" of rds and Commissions" of Chapter 2 entitled "Administration" as follows: DIVISION 5. .
+The state of the s In the Year of Our Lord Two Thousand and Twenty Five AN ORDINANCE Relating to Boards and Commissions Be it ordained by the City Council of the City of Keene, as follows: That the Ordinances of the City of Keene, as amended, are hereby further amended by adding the bolded text to Section 2-712 "Membership" of Division 5, "Bicycle/Pedestrian Path Advisory Committee" and deleting the stricken text in Section 2-771 "Membership" of Division 7, "Conservation Commission" of Article V. "Boards and Commissions" of Chapter 2 entitled "Administration" as follows: DIVISION 5.
 BICYCLE/PEDESTRIAN PATH ADVISORY COMMITTEE Sec.
 2-712.
-N Membership. members.
-On bedestrian path advisory committee shall consist of seven regular ne member shall be a city councilor.
-All appointed citizens to the ust represent a cross section of bicycling clubs, organizations and ne region.
-DIVISION 7.
-CONSERVATION COMMISSION Sec.
-2-771 Membership ntion commission shall consist of seven regular voting members. , one of the city council.
+Membership.
+The bicycle/pedestrian path advisory committee shall consist of seven regular members.
+One member shall be a city councilor.
+All appointed citizens to the committee must represent a cross section of bicycling clubs, organizations and interests in the region.
+DIVISION 7 CONSERVATION COMMISSION Sec.
+2-771 Membership The conservation commission shall consist of seven regular voting members. , one of whom shall be a member of the city council.
 Jay V. Kahn, Mayor